horvie/gpx-inverter/README.md

-# gpx-inverter
+# gpx-util

-Invert gpx route.

 Currently only simple Java app.
 It may become simple JS app with GUI.

+* Invert gpx route.
+* Add time to gpx route.